Grover Krantz: Early life and education

-Education

 Beginning in 1949, Krantz attended the University of Utah for a year before joining the Air National Guard, where he served as a desert survival instructor at Clovis, New Mexico from 1951 to 1952.
 In 1952, Krantz transferred to the University of California, Berkeley, where he completed a Bachelor of Science degree in 1955 and a Master's degree in 1958.
 In 1971, Krantz obtained his doctorate in anthropology from the University of Minnesota, with the submission of his doctoral dissertation, entitled The Origins of Man.

 Career

 In the early 1960s, Krantz worked as a technician at the Phoebe A. Hearst Museum of Anthropology in Berkeley, California before acquiring a full-time teaching position at Washington State University, where he taught from 1968 until his retirement in 1998.
 He was a popular professor despite giving notoriously difficult exams, and often ate lunch with students and talked about anthropology, unified field theory in physics, military history, and current events.

-After his death, a scholarship named after Krantz was established at the University to promote "interest in the fields of physical/biological anthropology, linguistic archaeology, and/or human demography".

 In the 1970s, Krantz studied the fossil remains of Ramapithecus, an extinct genus of primates then thought by many anthropologists to have been ancestral to humans, although Krantz helped prove this notion false.
 Krantz's research on Homo erectus was extensive, including studies of phonemic speech and theoretical hunting patterns, and argued that this led to many of the anatomical differences between H. erectus and modern humans.

 In 1968, Krantz named the hunting that Ashley Montagu had earlier described involving the human pursuit hunting of animals persistence hunting.
 Krantz also wrote an influential paper on the emergence of humans in prehistoric Europe and the development of Indo-European languages, and was the first researcher to explain the function of the mastoid process.
 Krantz's professional work was diverse, including research on the development of Paleolithic stone tools, Neanderthal taxonomy and culture, the Quaternary extinction event, sea level changes.

 In 1982, Krantz published a notable paper on the evidence of sex in the human fossil record.
 In 1996, Krantz was drawn into the Kennewick Man controversy, arguing both in academia and in court that direct lineage to extant human populations could not be demonstrated.
-In an interview appearing in The New Yorker, Krantz stated his view that "this skeleton cannot be racially or culturally associated with any existing American Indian group" and: "The Native Repatriation Act[sic] has no more applicability to this skeleton than it would if an early Chinese expedition had left one of its members there."
+In an interview appearing in The New Yorker, Krantz stated his view that "this skeleton cannot be racially or culturally associated with any existing American Indian group" and: "The Native Repatriation Act[sic] has no more applicability to this skeleton than it would if an early Chinese expedition had left one of its members there".
 In 2001, Krantz attempted to submit the last paper he wrote before his death, entitled "Neanderthal Continuity in View of Some Overlooked Data", but it was rejected by the peer-reviewed journal Current Anthropology, with then-editor Benjamin Orlove stating that it did not make enough reference to the most current research.